Mivekk/ligaliter/README.md

 Available (soon) on https://www.ligaliter.com

-Built fully on top of AWS infrastructure (RDS, ElastiCache, EC2, Route 53, Cognito, Amplify)
+Built fully on top of AWS infrastructure (RDS, ElastiCache, EC2, Route 53, Amplify).
+In the future: Adding CI/CD pipeline to EC2 instance, adding AWS Cognito for login.

 Used following technologies: